bank8426/calendly-clone-next/README.md

         <img src="public/readme/after-book-event.png" alt="See and book event" />
       </a>
     </div>
-    <b>Available time slot will updated according to events in Google Calendar</b>
+    <b>Available time slot will be updated according to events in Google Calendar</b>
     <div>
       <a href="">
         <img src="public/readme/google-calendar.png" alt="Google Calendar" />